-To the knowledge of the Company and its management, stockholders will vote only on the matters described in this proxy statement.
+To the knowledge of the Company, stockholders will vote only on the matters described in this proxy statement.
 However, if any other matters properly come before the meeting, the persons named as proxies for stockholders will vote on those matters in the manner they consider appropriate.